-Plus, they’ll help get your visitors’ attention.
-See how Oberlo illustrates their popup and how it contributes to helping focus on their message?
+Images can help get your visitors’ attention.
+See how this popup contributes to helping focus on their message?

 There’s no universal rule for triggers.
 The results you’ll see will depend a lot on your type of business.
 To make sure you pick the right option, we recommend you AB test the different triggers.

 Once you’ve chosen a trigger, you can select who should see your popup.
 Remember when we discussed your segments at the first step?
 Well, let’s use them now.